GetSetAbhi/High-Level-System-Design/short_url/README.md

 ## Capacity estimation

 let us assume my url shortening service has a traffic of 10M users assume 1 user is shortening 10 URLs and only 20% of users are shortening URLS then 20M URLs are being shortened in a day which is 200 writes per second and 2000 writes per second as peakwith 10x load factor.
 Similarly with 80% users on read path and assuming 1 users is accesing 10 URLs per day then read traffic is 80M and 800 redirects/sec with 8K redirects per second as peak.
-If 1 urls has on an average 100 chars and 1char = 1B then database is growing at 2GB per day.
+If 1 urls has on an average 100 chars and 1char = 1B then database is growing at 2GB per day. if we include metadata too then storage becomes ~5GB per day and 2TB per year (5*400 days)

+Inferences:

+- Read Heavy system
+- A single primary database with read replicas is sufficient.

+	Why:

+	* Write QPS (~2K peak) is easily handled by a modern RDBMS
+	* Storage growth (~2GB/day, ~2TB/year) is modest
+	* No immediate need for sharding
+- Availability can be achieved without complex distributed systems.

+	Why:

+	* Single primary DB + replicas
+	* Cache failure falls back to DB
+	*Stateless application servers

 ## Components